onqtam/headjack/src/motivation/problems.md

 # Problems with the current web

-Today's web is broken on many fronts.
-This page provides a non-exhaustive list of some of the most obvious problems, most of which can be improved or completely solved in Headjack's paradigm, but even this is just scratching the surface - the unlocked possibilities & improvements are explored further in the other pages of this motivational chapter.
+This is a non-exhaustive list of some of the most obvious problems.

 ## The host-centric web

 One major problem of the current internet networking architecture is that data is host-certified and everything is centered around the [end-to-end principle](https://en.wikipedia.org/wiki/End-to-end_principle).
-The consequences of that are explained in the [host-centric](../introduction/host_centric.md) addressing chapter - go take a look.
+The consequences of that are explained in the [host-centric page](../introduction/host_centric.md) of the addressing chapter - go take a look.

 ## Black boxes & algorithmic bias

-The interest graph & recommendation algorithms are the architecture of virality - the dynamics of amplification & interaction dictate how ideas surface, propagate, compound & evolve.
+The recommendation algorithms & the interest graph are the architecture of virality - the dynamics of amplification & interaction dictate how ideas surface, propagate, compound & evolve.
 The people writing the algorithmic feeds are the most powerful in the world - [@naval](https://youtu.be/3qHkcs3kG44?t=3616).

 Ephemeral experiences such as search suggestions & results leave no trace and it's extremely hard to prove bias as [Dr. Robert Epstein](https://en.wikipedia.org/wiki/Robert_Epstein#Contributions_to_Internet_Studies) would [attest](https://open.spotify.com/episode/4q0cNkAHQQMBTu4NmeNW7E) - there is 0 accountability.